Sheds, decks, landscaping, and other outdoor building works

 - Have detailed plans and specifications that suit your budget, your land and the regulations

 - Check with your local council if you need planning and building permits.
 You will need to contact your local council to find out what applies to your project.
-To find your local council contact details, visit the Know your council website.
+To find your local council contact details, visit Know your council.

 - Have a written contract with your builder, regardless of the size and price of your project

 - Before work starts, check with your home and contents policy insurer that you are covered for the renovations – you may need extra cover.

 Outdoor building work on your property – for example, building a retaining wall, landscaping, paving, building a garage or gazebo, installing a swimming pool or spa – is covered by the same laws as other types of building and renovation work.